-Tolerable upper intake level us the highest amount of a nutrient that is likely to not have any kind of risk of adverse health effects for most people in the population.
-The risk of bad effects goes up as the intake increases over the tolerable upper intake level.
+A tolerable upper intake level is the highest amount of a nutrient that is likely not to have any risk of adverse health effects for most people in the population.
+The risk of bad effects increases as the intake increases over the tolerable upper intake level.

-Acceptable Macronutrient Distribution Range is the range of intakes associated with reductions in chronic disease risks but give adequate levels of essential nutrients.
+Acceptable Macronutrient Distribution Range is the range of intakes associated with reductions in chronic disease risks but gives adequate levels of essential nutrients.

 Future chapters will elaborate on terminology such as daily reference values, reference daily intakes, and daily values.

 The government standards are there for providing the minimum levels of nutrients.
 So optimum nutrition is not going to be achieved with the previous goals of just survival.

 This is the most recent advancement in the nutrition field.
 Here we look for optimum nutrition and the proper amounts of energy for sustaining workouts and competitions.

 These are known as PDIs.
 These guidelines are based on science in nutrition, sports nutrition, and fitness nutrition.
 PDI ranges show the need for nutrients based on their own size and activity level.
 Keep in mind that PDIs:

 - They are intended for the athletic population and healthy, physically active people.

 - They are dynamic and consider many needs, activity levels, and people’s sizes.

 - Compensate for the greater requirements for nutrition that the physically active athletes have compared to the general population.